 A Week at Diani Beach: Journal of Sand, Reef, and Swahili Sunsets

-I came to Diani Beach expecting a beach holiday.
-I got a nature documentary.
+Come to Diani Beach expecting a beach holiday, and you'll leave feeling like you wandered into a nature documentary.

 Day 1: Arrival

-The Likoni ferry crossing from Mombasa island to the south coast is free for pedestrians but took 90 minutes in traffic.
-Next time I'll take the early morning crossing.
-My hotel transfer driver was unfazed — "Likoni is Likoni," he said, in the tone of someone describing gravity.
+The Likoni ferry crossing from Mombasa island to the south coast is free for pedestrians, though traffic can stretch it to 90 minutes — the early morning crossing is the smarter play.
+Hotel transfer drivers here take it in stride.
+"Likoni is Likoni," one will tell you, in the tone of someone describing gravity.

 First impression of Diani: the sand is genuinely white and the water genuinely turquoise.
 Not enhanced, not filtered, not exaggerated.
 The reef visible offshore creates a calm lagoon that feels like a natural swimming pool.

-Checked into a mid-range hotel (KES 4,000/night / ~$30).
-Clean room, ocean view, functional mosquito net.
+A mid-range hotel runs about KES 4,000/night (~$30) — clean room, ocean view, functional mosquito net.
 Not luxury, not backpacker.
 Just right.

 Day 2: The Reef

-Snorkeling from the beach with rented gear (KES 500/day).
-The reef starts maybe 300 meters offshore and the visibility was 15+ meters.
-Parrotfish, angelfish, a moray eel hiding in a crevice.
-A sea turtle surfaced 10 meters from me, breathed, and dove back down.
-I stayed in the water for 2 hours.
+Snorkeling starts right from the beach with rented gear (KES 500/day).
+The reef begins maybe 300 meters offshore and the visibility runs 15+ meters.
+Parrotfish, angelfish, a moray eel tucked into a crevice.
+A sea turtle might surface 10 meters away, breathe, and dive back down — reason enough to linger in the water for two hours.

-Lunch at a local restaurant on Beach Road.
-Pilau (spiced rice) and fresh fish for KES 400 (~$3).
-The chapati was still warm from the pan.
+For lunch, head to a local restaurant on Beach Road.
+Pilau (spiced rice) and fresh fish go for KES 400 (~$3), and the chapati arrives still warm from the pan.

 Day 3: Colobus Monkeys

-Morning at the Colobus Conservation Centre.
-The guided forest walk (KES 1,500) took us through coastal forest where three colobus families live.
+Spend the morning at the Colobus Conservation Centre.
+The guided forest walk (KES 1,500) winds through coastal forest where three colobus families live.
 They're spectacular — black and white with flowing fur that makes them look like they're wearing capes.
-The guide explained the rope bridge program that connects isolated forest fragments.
+Guides here explain the rope bridge program that connects isolated forest fragments.

 Day 4: Wasini Island

-Full-day boat trip to Kisite-Mpunguti Marine Park.
-KES 6,000 ($45) including lunch.
-Left from Shimoni jetty at 8 AM after a 1-hour drive south.
+A full-day boat trip to Kisite-Mpunguti Marine Park runs KES 6,000 ($45) including lunch.
+It leaves from Shimoni jetty at 8 AM, after a 1-hour drive south.

-Spinner dolphins found us 20 minutes out.
-Maybe 30 of them, leaping and spinning around the boat.
-The guide cut the engine and we watched for 15 minutes.
-One dolphin jumped clear of the water, rotating twice, and landed with a splash that got the entire boat wet.
+Spinner dolphins tend to find the boat about 20 minutes out — sometimes 30 of them, leaping and spinning alongside.
+Cut the engine and watch: one dolphin may jump clear of the water, rotating twice, and land with a splash that soaks the entire boat.

-Snorkeling on the reef wall: coral gardens, lionfish, a group of four sea turtles grazing on seagrass.
-The visibility was astonishing.
-I've snorkeled in the Maldives and this was comparable.
+The reef wall delivers coral gardens, lionfish, and a group of four sea turtles grazing on seagrass.
+The visibility is astonishing — comparable to snorkeling in the Maldives.

-Lunch on Wasini Island: grilled fish, coconut rice, and crab claws, served on a platform overlooking the channel.
+Lunch on Wasini Island is grilled fish, coconut rice, and crab claws, served on a platform overlooking the channel.
 Simple and perfect.

 Day 5: Shimba Hills

-Half-day trip to Shimba Hills National Reserve ($25 entry).
-Coastal rainforest, which I wasn't expecting on the Kenya coast.
-Sable antelope — shiny black coats with curved horns — grazed in a clearing.
-Our guide said they're found almost nowhere else in Kenya.
+A half-day trip to Shimba Hills National Reserve ($25 entry) reveals coastal rainforest — an unexpected find on the Kenya coast.
+Sable antelope, shiny black coats and curved horns, graze in the clearings.
+Guides will tell you they're found almost nowhere else in Kenya.

 Day 6: Kite Surfing

-Beginner lesson at Galu Beach with H2O Extreme ($70 for 2 hours).
+Book a beginner lesson at Galu Beach with H2O Extreme ($70 for 2 hours).
 The flat lagoon inside the reef is ideal — no waves, just wind and warm water up to your waist.
-I stood up on the board for maybe 8 seconds total.
-But those 8 seconds — the wind pulling, the board moving, the spray in my face — I understood the addiction.
+You might stand up on the board for maybe 8 seconds total.
+But those 8 seconds — the wind pulling, the board moving, the spray in your face — are enough to explain the addiction.

 Day 7: Ali Barbour's Cave and Departure

-Dinner at Ali Barbour's Cave.
-An actual coral cave with no roof, open to the stars.
+Save one dinner for Ali Barbour's Cave — an actual coral cave with no roof, open to the stars.
 Candles on the tables.
 Fresh seafood.
-About KES 4,000 ($30) for dinner.
-Worth every shilling for the atmosphere alone.
+About KES 4,000 ($30) for dinner, worth every shilling for the atmosphere alone.

-The night sky through the cave opening — stars visible between the coral formations overhead — was the most memorable dinner setting of any trip I've taken.
+The night sky through the cave opening — stars visible between the coral formations overhead — makes for one of the most memorable dinner settings anywhere.

-Absolutely.
-A week was perfect — enough time for the beach, the reef, the forest, and the culture.
-Diani doesn't have the polish of the Maldives or the name recognition of Zanzibar, but it has more variety than either.
+Absolutely — and a week is perfect, with enough time for the beach, the reef, the forest, and the culture.
+Diani doesn't have the polish of the Maldives or the name recognition of Zanzibar, but it offers more variety than either.
 Dolphins, monkeys, kite surfing, forest hikes, and a coral cave restaurant — all within 30 minutes of each other.

 Week budget: ~$400 total (hotel, food, activities, transport).
 That's Kenya's coast: world-class experiences at developing-world prices.